 Karen L. Shoos has been a director of Celldex since May 2001.
-Ms. Shoos has been Chief Executive Officer of AABB since October 1994.
+Since May 2013, Ms. Shoos has been Principal Investigator, AABB International Technical Assistance.
+From October 1994 to May 2013, Ms. Shoos was Chief Executive Officer of AABB.
 AABB is a professional standards setting and accrediting organization in the fields of blood and cellular therapies.
-Prior to AABB, from 1984 to 1994, Ms. Shoos held senior positions at the American Red Cross, including Acting Senior Vice President, Biomedical Services (1993-1994) and Secretary and General Counsel (1990-1993).
+Prior to AABB, from 1984 to 1994, Ms. Shoos held senior positions at the American Red Cross, including Senior Vice President, Biomedical Services (1993-1994) and Secretary and General Counsel (1990-1993).
 Prior to the American Red Cross, Ms. Shoos was a lawyer in private practice.
 Ms. Shoos earned her B.A. from Yale University and her J.D. from Case Western Reserve University.